-The data on soil moisture at different sowing dates of soybean crop from sowing to maturity are presented in Table 2.
-The data on soil moisture revealed that the soil moisture in $D_1$ (MW-27) sowing dates treatment was on an average more than rest of the treatments, while in $D_2$ (MW-28) and $D_4$ (MW-30) sowing date treatments, the soil moisture stress at early growth stages was noticed, due to the yield of soybean crop was affected.
+The data on soil moisture at different sowing dates of soybean crop from sowing to maturity are presented in Table 5.
+The data on soil moisture revealed that the soil moisture in $D_1$ (MW-27) sowing dates treatment was on an average more than rest of the treatments, while in $D_2$ (MW-28) and $D_4$ (MW-30) sowing date treatment the soil moisture stress at early growth stages was noticed, due to, that yield of soybean crop was affected.
 The differences in soil moisture of the genotypes were significant at all stages.
-The soil moisture was significant at all stages.
-The soil moisture content showed consistent increasing from 15 DAS to 45 DAS and then continuously decreased upto harvest of crop.
-At 45 DAS, the mean soil moisture was 35.34 per cent while at harvest the mean soil moisture was 26.00 per cent (Table 2).
+The soil moisture content showed consistent increasing from 15 DAS to 45 DAS and then continuously decreased up to harvest of crop.
+At 45 DAS the mean soil moisture was 26.00 per cent.

-Canopy temperature $({}^{0}C)$ :
+Canopy temperature (C):

-Canopy temperature for soybean crop under different sowing dates and varieties from sowing to maturity are presented in Table 3.
+Canopy temperature for soybean crop under different sowing dates and varieties from sowing to maturity are presented in Table 6.